Can Large Language Models Address Open-Target Stance Detection?: Conclusion

 \section{Conclusion}

-We introduce the Open Target Stance Detection (OTSD) task, where targets are neither seen during training nor provided as input, making it more realistic and challenging.
-We examine proprietary and open LLMs in our OTSD task, and propose a metric to evaluate the quality of Target Generation (TG).
-We compare to TSE, a method leveraging a predefined list of targets.
-LLMs outperform it in TG.
-However, LLMs struggle in generating quality targets when these are not explicitly mentioned.
-LLMs also surpass TSE in Stance Detection (SD) when the target is explicitly mentioned while performing comparably in non-explicit cases.
-Finally, a single-step joint prompt approach (TG\&SD) of LLMs proves more effective than a two-step approach (TG+SD) for both TG and SD.
+We introduce the Open Target Stance Detection (OTSD) task, where targets are unseen during training and not provided as input, making it both realistic and challenging.
+We evaluate proprietary and open LLMs on OTSD and propose a metric for assessing Target Generation (TG) quality.
+Compared to TSE, which relies on predefined target lists, LLMs perform well in TG but struggle when targets are not explicitly mentioned.
+LLMs also surpass TSE in Stance Detection (SD) for both explicit and non-explicit targets.
+Finally, a single-step joint prompt (TG\&SD) outperforms the two-step approach (TG+SD) for both TG and SD.